 The three double bedrooms open to guests are the Green Room on the 1st floor, the Grey Room on the 2nd floor and the Eaves on the third, or top floor.

 We offer the choice of a continental breakfast buffet, which includes freshly made fruit salad, yoghurt, cereals, cheeses, meats, home-made jam, freshly baked rolls and croissants.
 You are welcome to order a cooked breakfast included in the price.
-In mid and high season, the eggs are gathered from our own hens and our food is selected and made from local produce.
+Our food is selected and made from local produce.

 We cater for any dietary requirements such as gluten-free, vegetarian and vegan.